kushalsamant/coherence/starthere.md

 If you’d like to discuss your project or collaborate, you can book a session through my <a href="https://ask.setmore.com/kvshvl" rel="noopener noreferrer" target="_blank" >booking page</a>.
 All consultations are scheduled via Setmore services, so you can see availability and pick a slot that works for you.

-**Legal Notice**.

-This website and its content are the intellectual property of Architect&nbsp;Kushal&nbsp;Dhananjay&nbsp;Samant, under the Architect's&nbsp;Act,&nbsp;1972&nbsp;of&nbsp;India.
-Unauthorized use is an offense.

 **Photos and videos are edited using**:

 - <a href="https://videosoftdev.com" rel="noopener noreferrer" target="_blank">VSDC Video Editor</a>.